Functional Object-Oriented Network for Manipulation Learning: Introduction

+This interesting phenomenon of affordance can be observed in human daily life.
+When humans perform tasks, they pay attention not only to objects and their states but also to object interactions caused by manipulation.
+The manipulation reflecting the motor response is tightly associated with both the manipulated object and the interacted object.
 Seeking an approach that can connect and model the motion and features of an object in the same framework is considered a new frontier in robotics.
-With the boom in learning from demonstration techniques in robotics \cite{Konidaris, Argall, Schaal}, more and more researchers are trying to model object features, object affordance, and human action at the same time.
-Most of the research builds the relationship between single object features and human action or object affordance \cite{GuptaD, Kjellstrom, Gall} \cite{YangAFA15, pieropan2014, Yifan}.
-Several studies obtained and used object-action relation without considering many low-level object features.
-In \cite{Aksoy} and \cite{Aksoy_2}, concrete object recognition was not considered, and objects were categorized solely according to object interaction sequences.
-Objects were segmented out from a number of video sequences, and an undirected semantic graph was used to represent the space interaction relationship between objects.
+With the boom in learning from demonstration techniques in robotics \cite{Konidaris, Argall, Schaal}, more and more researchers aim to model object features, object affordance, and human action at the same time.
+Most of the research builds the relationship between single object features and human action or object affordance \cite{GuptaD, Kjellstrom, Gall,YangAFA15, pieropan2014, Yifan}.
+Several studies obtained and used object-action relation without considering many low-level object features; for instance, in \cite{Aksoy} and \cite{Aksoy_2}, concrete object recognition was not considered, and objects were categorized solely according to object interaction sequences.
+Objects were segmented in scenes from a number of video sequences, and an undirected semantic graph was used to represent the space interaction relationship between objects.
 With a sequence of graphs, their work was able to represent temporal and spatial interactions of objects in an event.
-With the semantic graphs, they constructed an event table and a similarity matrix, and the similarity between two sequences of object interaction events could be obtained according to the matrix.
+Using these graphs, they constructed an event table and a similarity matrix, and the similarity between two sequences of object interaction events can be obtained according to the matrix.
 The objects could further be categorized according to their roles in the interactions, and the obtained semantic graphs might be used to represent robotic tasks.
-Jain et al. \cite{jain2009} developed symbolic planning that coupled robot control programs with statistical relational reasoners to arrange objects such as setting a dinner table by statistical relational learning.
-Yang et al. \cite{yang2014manipulation}, \cite{Yang_2013_CVPR} proposed a manipulation action tree bank to represent actions of manipulations at multiple levels of abstraction.
+Jain et al. \cite{jain2009} developed symbolic planning that coupled robot control programs with statistical relational reasoners to arrange objects, such as setting a dinner table, by statistical relational learning.
+Yang et al. \cite{yang2014manipulation,Yang_2013_CVPR} proposed a manipulation action tree bank to represent actions of manipulations at multiple levels of abstraction.

-Our recent work \cite{SunRAS2013, Ren2013} investigated object categorization and action recognition using an object-object-interaction affordance framework.
-We have developed an approach to capitalize on the strong relationship between paired objects and interactive motion by building an object relation model and associating it with a human action model in the human-object-object way to characterize inter-object affordance, and thus use the inter-object affordance relationship to improve object and action recognition.